 Zhao, D. P. and P. S. Feng.
 2015.
 Temperature increase impacts personality traits in aquatic non-native species: Implications for biological invasion under climate change.
 Current Zoology 61:966-971.

 TABLE 1.
 Sessile species used in this study.
-Species are classified according to their status (Invasive or native) and their shape (Erect or flat) and the sample size (n).
+Species are classified according to their status (Invasive or native) and their shape (Erect or flat) and the number of individuals analyzed (n).